-The industry is undergoing a significant transformation in response to the increasing awareness of environmental issues, with a particular focus on reducing plastic use and waste.
+The food industry is undergoing a significant transformation in response to the increasing awareness of environmental issues, with a particular focus on reducing plastic use and waste.
 The push for green packaging is not just a trend; it’s a necessary shift towards sustainability that is being driven by consumer demand, regulatory pressures, and a collective responsibility to protect our planet.

 The Push for Green Packaging